 Apache Kafka is an open-source publish-subscribe messaging system that receives data from disparate source systems and makes the data available to target systems in real time.
 It is written in Scala and Java and is often associated with real-time event stream processing for big data.
+You can also read, write and even process streams and events in a wide range of programming languages depending on the project you're working on.

 Why use a Telegraf plugin for Apache Kafka Consumer?